hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:code -->

 <!-- wp:paragraph -->

-<p>In the above script, we create LSTM model with 16 neurons.
+In the above script, we create LSTM model with 16 neurons.
 The <code>Embedding</code> layer specifies the word embeddings that will be used to convert input text to numbers.
 The activation function is <code>sigmoid</code>, the loss function is <code>binary_crossentropy</code> since there are only two possible outputs.
-In the case of more than two output labels, you will use <code>categorical_crossentropy</code>, the performance metrics is accuracy. </p>
+In the case of more than two output labels, you will use <code>categorical_crossentropy</code>, the performance metrics is accuracy.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

-<p>To train the model, you simply need to call the <code>fit</code> method and pass it our training set.  </p>
+To train the model, you simply need to call the <code>fit</code> method and pass it our training set.

 <!-- /wp:paragraph -->

 <!-- wp:code -->